 Between 1910 and 1921 the school staff included six sisters and a part-time music

-enrollment had reached 350.
-Until 1940 the boys and girls studied separately, with girls in the first-floor classrooms and the boys on the second floor.
+enrollment reached 350.
+Until 1940, the boys and girls studied separately, with girls in the first-floor classrooms and the boys on the second floor.
 The school principal also taught eighth grade until 1948, when an additional teacher was hired to free the principal for administrative duties.

-The addition was just in time to accommodate the record high enrollment of 794 Baby Boomers in 1958.
-During this time kindergarten was dropped to make space for the upper grades, and in 1964 the first grade was also discontinued.
+The addition was just in time to accommodate the record high enrollment of 794 students in 1958.
+During this time, kindergarten was dropped to make space for the upper grades; in 1964, the first grade was also discontinued.
 For short time the older students attended Holy Trinity to make additional room in the school.

-The Sisters of Notre Dame de Namur provided faculty for the school until 1985, but the
+The Sisters of Notre Dame de Namur provided faculty for the school until 1985, and the

 commitment of these women is still felt in many traditions which exist at Holy Angels today.